-When I was a teacher, all ten of us – one teacher for each home room (K-8), and yours truly who taught 7th and 8th grade science and health, 8th grade algebra, and instrumental music – had recess duty once a week every other week.
+When I was a teacher at and elementary school, all ten of us – one teacher for each home room (K-8), and yours truly who taught 7th and 8th grade science and health, 8th grade algebra, and instrumental music – had recess duty once a week, every other week.
 Kids played.
 It was not structured.
 It was not attuned to standards.
 It was not teacher-driven.
 Were there drawbacks?
 Sure.
-Skinned knees, tears, bruises,and hurt feelings when a child was chosen last for the team he didn’t want to be on.
+Skinned knees, tears, bruises, and hurt feelings when a child was chosen last for the team he didn’t want to be on.
 Some schools today continue the tradition, even when the Autumn weather sets in.

 Kids are energy, and that energy needs to be kinetic in nature.
 If not, it becomes pent up in the form of potential energy, and all kinds of unintended consequences begin to manifest themselves.

 Unfortunately today, there are three huge forces at work that have taken physical “play” off table in many schools, namely safety, purpose and technology.